Storm Debi likely to bring dangerous winds as amber warning issued

 He said: “There will be some heavy rainfall, the potential for flying debris, the potential for disruption to travel and infrastructure in places.”

-Meanwhile, much of the Republic of Ireland is covered by a red wind warning – the highest level of alert – which came into place in the early hours and will last until 9am, with an orange warning set to carry on until 10am in parts.

-A separate overnight red warning for east Galway and south Roscommon was extended until 7am.

-A yellow warning applies to every county in Ireland from midnight until 3pm on Monday.
+In the Republic of Ireland, a yellow warning also applies to every county in from midnight until 3pm on Monday.

 Ireland’s National Emergency Co-ordination Group (NECG) advised schools and pre-schools in several counties to remain closed until 10am on Monday.